JosephJvB/Muny-Bot/README.md

 * info/help command

-* YOUTUBE PLAYER IS LIVE: Big refactor to be done, if someone fell out of that tree they'd get a hurt real bad.
+* YOUTUBE PLAYER (WE LIVE THO):
+  - handle stop
+  - handle playlists / queues
+  - handle skip

 * make a slide into DM's command that makes the bot DM you something saucy ;)